 The control panel is compatible with Keltron Model 3158, used for direct connection to a Keltron receiver.
 The 3158 reports alarms, supervisories, and troubles.
-The 3158 is intended for connection to a polarity reversal circuit of a remote station receiving unit having compatible ratings.

 The steps for connecting the 3158 to the control panel.
 Refer to the 3158 installation instructions for complete information.